jannatul5088/jannatul5088.github.io/README.md

 	1. Click on the "*+*" sign to the left of the profile logo on the top right corner. ![New Repo](https://github.com/jannatul5088/jannatul5088.github.io/blob/main/images/newRepo.png)
 	2. Click on new repository.
 	3. Name the repository as your username.github.io.
-		> :warning: Verify that the username is same as your GitHub user name to work.
+		> :warning: Verify that the username is the same as your GitHub username to work.
 	4. Make your repository public by selecting the public option.
-	5. Scroll down to select off add a README file for now.
+	5. Scroll down to uncheck add a README file for now.
 	6. Scroll down to choose a licence.
 	7. Click on create repository. ![Create Repo](https://github.com/jannatul5088/jannatul5088.github.io/blob/main/images/createRepo.png)
 * **Add your files to your repository.**